mtttech/tasha/docs/README.md

 **Tasha** is a tool for creating player characters for the 5.5e *Dungeons & Dragons (2024)* tabletop game.
 It is an incomplete rewrite of a program that I originally wrote in python.

+The program's name is inspired by an iconic character in D&D lore.

 ### Supported rulebooks

 Below is a list of incorporated rulebooks (more may be added as they become available).